x1rubinho1x/smokerctrl2/README.md

 * Meat Temperature: [ETO 810-071 DOT / ChefAlarm penetration probe](https://thermometer.co.uk/probes-leads-fittings/1100-dot-chefalarm-penetration-probe.html?search_query=%09810-071+%09+&results=3)

 # Circuit
-Schematic and BOM a WIP...
+Schematic is in TinyCAD format and generated parts list is correct.
+My first attempt I built on breadboard but then I made it more permanent on a [Adafruit Perma-Proto HAT for Pi Mini Kit](https://www.adafruit.com/product/2310)

 # Disclaimer
-I am not affiliated with either distributors or manufacturers of electric smokers.
+I am not affiliated with any distributors or manufacturers of electric smokers.
-This project is not approved or authorised by them.
+This project is not approved or authorised.
 Use at your own risk.